UX Runway – How to Incorporate UX with Agile/Scrum Teams

 We are a little different in our sprint deliverables than a typical Scrum team.
 They are not true deliverable features firstly because it isn’t code or functionality we’re delivering; it’s in essence design and flow documentation the teams need to build a usable product.
 Secondly they are not truly finished.
 Our goal is to walk through and deliver wireframes or design about 90 percent complete.
 This gives the teams just enough to get started and allows for them to ask questions about functionality while giving us the flexibility to make necessary modifications based on questions or development concerns.
 This is done in working sessions or other team’s Scrum meetings that UX team members are invited to.
 We plan a bit of capacity in each sprint to adjust our deliverables and answer these questions – it may sound like story bleed over but in this context it is necessary and adds value.

 I hope this provides some context on how I’m making UX and Agile work together in a large organization.
 Though it is not following all of the Scrum guidelines, it is working well for us and it allows us to adapt to change quite rapidly.
+For more context please see diagram below:

 *Scaled Agile Framework (SAFe) is a trademark of Leffingwell LLC